I love Nantucket. During a road trip through New England, my wife and I spent a day on Nantucket. It’s such a great town and island.

 The home includes some fabulous design flourishes like this room with cloud-like wallpaper and glam blue sofa.

-The master bedroom is large and comfortable.
+The primary bedroom is large and comfortable.

 The bathroom includes an all-glass walk-in shower.